 Epazote herb growing is not difficult.
 This plant is not picky about soil conditions but does prefer full sun.
 It is hardy in USDA plant hardiness zone 6 to 11.

 Plant seeds or seedlings in the early spring once the ground can be worked.
 In warm areas, epazote is a perennial.
-Because of its invasive nature, however, it is best grown in containers.
+Due to its invasive nature, however, it is best grown in containers.